berenicechisholm9/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clear, concise, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs, harder maintenance, and decreased readability.
 Remember that you're not just writing code for machines but also for fellow humans who will read, understand, and build upon it.
 Optimize for clarity and modularity, and your software will be more resilient and adaptable in the long run."

 "Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' — Donald Knuth.
 Focus on getting the logic right first, then optimize if and where necessary.
 Don't let the pursuit of efficiency overshadow the importance of correctness and maintainability in your code."

+# 2024-01-30
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, it implies that writing clean, concise, and easily understandable code is a hallmark of expertise.
+It reminds us to avoid unnecessary complexity, strive for maintainability, and always consider the future reader or maintainer of our code."

+This principle also extends to design choices, algorithm selection, and problem-solving strategies in programming.
+It encourages programmers to break down complex problems into simpler components, refactor frequently, document well, and choose the most straightforward solution that meets requirements—a practice that can lead to more robust, reliable, and efficient software systems.